-David Ortiz ensures fans 'Big Papi will be back soon' after leaving hospital
+David Ortiz assures fans 'Big Papi will be back soon' after leaving hospital

-Former Boston Red Sox slugger David Ortiz ensured fans Monday, “Big Papi will be back soon.”
+Former Boston Red Sox slugger David Ortiz assures ensured fans Monday, “Big Papi will be back soon.”

 Ortiz said in a statement released through a Boston public relations agency he will still have to face several more weeks of recovery from a June 9 shooting at a Dominican Republic bar.